zendesk/out_of_office_app/README.md

 Please submit bug reports to [the issues page](https://github.com/ZendeskES/out-of-office-app/issues).
 Pull requests are welcome.

+## Tags

+The tag "agent_ooo" is added to the agent's user profile in the user field titled, "Agent Out?" when they mark themselves as unavailable.
+This tag is used via adding/removing on tickets based on the agent's out of office status.

+If an Agent changes their OOO status to being unavailable then all Pending/On-Hold tickets have the "agent_ooo" tag added.
+If the change is to being available then all Pending/On-Hold tickets have the tag removed.

+If an Agent has a ticket assigned to them then changes to being unavailable & updates that ticket without a status of "Open" then the ticket is not tagged with "agent_ooo".
+If the update includes changing the status to "Open" in that case the ticket gets the "agent_ooo" tag.

+If the Assignee on a ticket is changed from an unavailable agent to an available agent then the "agent_ooo" tag is removed.
+A ticket can't be assigned to an OOO agent on creation.
+An existing ticket can't be assigned to an OOO agent.

 ## Features

 * On install, the app will create a trigger, which adds a user as a condition to unassign any tickets which are updated while unsolved, and assigned to an unavailable Agent, back to the parent group as unassigned.